 Joe directs Klamath Tribal crew members in the labor intensive aspects of on-the-ground work inherent in restoration project implementation.

-Our restoration workforce is made up of highly skilled seasoned forest workers and trained burn technicians.
+Lomakatsi’s in-house restoration workforce of 30 crew members, with additional seasonal positions, is made up of highly skilled forest workers and trained burn technicians.
 Restoration workers plant trees, pull invasive weeds, thin the dense, fire-suppressed forests, stabilize the slopes, seed the native grasses back to the woodlands, stack the sticks to reduce fire hazards, and carry the drip torches in an effort to carefully reintroduce fire back into the landscapes.